TAbdiukov/CISSP-mnemonics/README.md

 No source is perfect, including this one.
 Everyone makes mistakes, and I witnessed several contradicting opinions online about some hot topics (especially about Access Control Models, due dilligence vs due care, DR).
 The *trick* is to consult multiple sources.

-For CISSP, the right way is (ISC)2 way (and to give credit, they are almost always right).
+For CISSP, the right way is (ISC)2 way (and to give credit, they are *at least* almost always right).

 I recommend